JCGlez93/Predicting_FIFA_players_value/README.md

 ## **Core technical concepts and inspiration**

-The main reason why I created this is to understand what makes a football player more expensive based on different skills.
+The main reason why I created this project is to understand what makes a football player more expensive based on different skills.
 Can we find the new Messi on his very early stages?

 Jupyter notebooks are quite good to create and run the model as you can iterate and print the result easily.